 Even so, you may find that you would like to hire a professional to take care of this for you.
 We have a natural ability to see the best in people, and we are skilled at guiding others to see the same.
-We have read scores of books, researched best practices for resume writing, passed certification tests, and committed hours each week to learning what employers want.
+We have read scores of books, researched best practices for resume writing, passed certification tests, and committed thousands of hours to learning what employers want.
 We will build a professional looking resume in a fraction of the time that it would take you to make one.

 You will save a great deal of time and stress — and you will be more pleased with the results — when you hire a career professional.

 What if I need to update my resume in the future?

 After your resume is created, you will receive electronic copies in both Word and pdf format.
 We will make small changes for no charge, or you can make them on your own.
 If we need to add new jobs or make other major changes down the road, we can discuss the need for additional work and agree to a fair price.

 How does this work?
 How long will it take?

 We need to collect some information from you before we begin writing your resume, helping you prepare for an interview, or supporting you as you find your next favorite career.
 These are the basic steps:

 - The field you are interested in, the companies you would like to work for, and where you are in your career (starting out, changing, moving on or moving up).